sendaifun/solana-agent-kit/README.md

 ### Create a Drift account

-Create a drift account with an initial token deposit.
+Create a Drift account with an initial token deposit.

 ```typescript
 const result = await agent.createDriftUserAccount()